AvaIre/docs/heroku-guide.md

 <a name="hosting-from-source-avaire"></a>
 ### AvaIre
-When, using AvaIre from source, you are able to use the deploy button, and still have full control over the source.
-Allowing you to make your own changes.
+When, using AvaIre from source, you are able to use the deploy button, and still have full control over the source, allowing you to make your own changes.
 However, updating is slightly more complicated, as you need to make sure to get the changes to Heroku.
 There is a solution to this where we get back to in a bit.

 Navigate to [AvaIre's repo](https://github.com/avaire/avaire) and click on the **deploy to Heroku** button.